Chennai Palani Mars: Release

-The film won two international awards - the Best Narrative Platinum award at Pinnacle Film Awards, and Best Drama Grand Jury Gold award at the Los Angeles Film Festival.

-The film had its theatrical release on July 26, 2019.

-It was released in ZEE5 Indian video on demand website on May 7, 2020.
+The film won two international awards – the Best Narrative Platinum award at Pinnacle Film Awards, and Best Drama Grand Jury Gold award at the Los Angeles Film Festival.
+The film had its theatrical release on 26 July 2019.
+It was released on ZEE5 on 8 May 2020.

+Critical reception
-Baradwaj Rangan, national award-winning Indian film critic, praised the film for it unconventional approach, "If you can catch the film’s vibe, it’s a trip".

-Pradeep Kumar from The Hindu wrote "Chennai palani Mars is a bold first attempt at experimental film-making".

-The critic from The Indian Express stated "what started off on a promising note, turns into an uninspiring story, eventually", suggesting it was an "experiment gone awry".
-A reviewer from The New Indian Express wrote "Chennai Palani Mars, for all its faults, is one of the most outlandish films that has been written, shot and presented to the Tamil cinema audience in quite some time", adding it was an "outlandish travelogue that quickly runs out of fuel".
+Baradwaj Rangan, writing for Film Companion, praised the film for it unconventional approach, "If you can catch the film’s vibe, it’s a trip".
+Pradeep Kumar from The Hindu wrote it a "bold first attempt at experimental film-making".
+S Subhakeerthana from The Indian Express stated "what started off on a promising note, turns into an uninspiring story, eventually", suggesting it was an "experiment gone awry", giving it 1.5 stars out of 5.
+Arunkumar Shekhar from The New Indian Express wrote "Chennai Palani Mars, for all its faults, is one of the most outlandish films that has been written, shot and presented to the Tamil cinema audience in quite some time", adding it was an "outlandish travelogue that quickly runs out of fuel".